Digital Support for Alzheimer’s Disease Caregivers

 Experiential Learning Games

 This project will advance research around using health-monitoring tools, such as sensor-based physical activity trackers, to support healthy behaviors for children in low-income families.
 In comparison to the general population, low-income families face disproportionate barriers to wellness, such as persistent social stressors and limited environmental support for behavior change.
 As such, a key technical challenge is designing systems that help families learn how to overcome these barriers to physical activity.
-We work closely with families to target the application more directly at their needs, while adding features to support “experiential learning”—the idea that reflecting on concrete past experiences can help people develop insights that guide their future behavior.
-This project received 3-year grant from the National Science Foundation.
+We work closely with families to target the application more directly at their needs while adding features to support “experiential learning”—the idea that reflecting on concrete past experiences can help people develop insights that guide their future behavior.
+This project received a 3-year grant from the National Science Foundation.
+More information …

 mHealth Systematic Review